- Surgical treatments with minimal scarring

-- Development of new regenerative medicine for peripheral nerve injury using adipose tissue-derived mesenchymal stem cells
+- New regenerative medicine to treat peripheral nerve injury using adipose-derived stem cells

-- Elucidation of mechanisms that promote peripheral nerve regeneration
+- Elucidation of the mechanisms for peripheral nerve regeneration

-Our laboratory conducts research on skin wound healing with the aim of realizing scarless wound healing in medical treatments.
-We also perform studies related to peripheral nerve regeneration mechanism and adipose tissue derived mesenchymal stem cells.
+Our laboratory conducts research on wound healing with the aim of making medical treatments that leave no scarring.
+We also study the mechanisms that promote peripheral nerve regeneration, as well as adipose tissue-derived stem cells.

-Fibroblasts and myofibroblasts play important roles in skin wound healing.
-We focus on studying factors involved in cytoskeletal regulation such as RhoA, Rac1 and Cdc42.
-Previously we discovered that administration of bFGF to fibroblasts improves wound healing by activating Rac1 to promote lamellipodia formation and fibroblast migration, and identified that bFGF promotes fibroblast migration through the PI3-Kinase-Rac1-JNK signal transduction pathway.
-Moreover, we revealed that endothelin-1, one of vascular endothelial-derived factors, activates RhoA in fibroblasts and induces differentiation into myofibroblasts, leading to the formation of abnormalities such as keloids and hypertrophic scars.
+Fibroblasts and myofibroblasts play key roles in healing wounds in the skin.
+Our studies focus on the cytoskeleton regulation of such cells, with a focus on factors including RhoA, Rac1, and Cdc42.
+In our previous work, we discovered that the administration of bFGF to fibroblasts improves wound healing, as it activates Rac1 to promote lamellipodia formation and fibroblast migration.
+We also determined that the signal transduction from PI3-kinase through Rac1 to JNK.
+Furthermore, we found that endothelin-1, a vascular endothelial-derived factor, activates RhoA in fibroblasts and induces myofibroblast differentiation, which promotes the formation of abnormal scars like keloids and hypertrophic scars (see illustration).

 Facial paralysis is an intractable disorder often encountered in the field of plastic surgery.
 For the development of novel therapeutic treatments, we focused on similar factors related to wound healing such as RhoA, Rac1 and Cdc42, and clarified the mechanism of axon extension promotion in peripheral nerves.
 We identified that inhibition of RhoA promotes recovery after motor nerve injury.
 We are currently also working towards the development of new regenerative medicine for peripheral nerve injury using adipose tissue-derived mesenchymal stem cells.